npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 # React Redux Simple Starter

 A simple boilerplate to get you up and running quickly with React and Redux.
-This boilerplate provides a powerful build system with webpack, routing, Sass support, unit testing, linting, and more.
-The goal of this project is to provide structure and demonstrate a very simple application that is easy to expand on.
+This boilerplate provides a powerful build system with webpack, hot reloading, routing, Sass support, unit testing, linting, and more.
+The goal of this project is to provide structure and to demonstrate a very simple application that is easy to expand on.

 ## Table of Contents
 1. [Requirements](#requirements)